Merenti Divider 2

 Chieftains Thrive

 A Palma education is focused on the whole person, preparing students to thrive in college and in the world.
-Palma graduates are men of character who are confident in their convictions.
+Palma graduates possess character and are confident in their convictions.

 Acceptances